 From Fear to a Future of Hope

 As a child Steve was very shy, and had to overcome the fear of not being able to express himself.
 Becoming an Entertainer is something that helped him do this.
-In all his years providing presentations for thousands of events, he has yet run out of refreshing ideas to energize audiences.
+In all his years providing presentations for thousands of events, he has yet run out of refreshing ideas and material to energize audiences.
 He considers himself a Motivator who inspires others.